-Athletic Training and Sports Medicine - Athletics - McDonogh School
+Athletic Training & Sports Medicine - Athletics - McDonogh School

 Safety first without exception